JNPauli/Banter/open_lab_notebook/Documentation.md

 I created the Y variable.
 It has 104 entries, aka 26*4.
 Each category is classified with a number.
 First category = 1 and so on.

 When running the logistic regression algorithm, it returns a model prediction of 0.
 Something is wrong.
 Maybe the features are to highly correlated?
 Not enough samples?

+## 20.01.2023
+Been trying to figure out why the model performs so poorly.
+Mainly by inspecting the correlation between features.
+Well it is going rather... unsuccesfull.
+Today I just tried out a lot of different things, but I am not really smarter

+## 23.01.2023
+Investigated the different voxel patterns and compared them with respective z_maps.
+I also tried different values for the C-Hyperparameter.
+For now, the model is working very well (accuracy 100%) for the training.
+However, the test data still performs very poor.

+I extracted the most important features from the coef_ function of the logistic regression model.
+Still, the training performance is very bad.